NobodySociety/pokediopsideadvanced/README.md

 * Enable the Reset RTC Feature (removed ability to get to Berry Update Program)
 * Change Starting Money to Gen 8
 * HM Items
+* Move Relearner as an option in the Pokémon Party Screen

 # Added Repos: